I am a storyteller.

 I don’t know how long I’ll stay in Florida, or even the United States at all.
 But wherever my life goes from here, home will always be home.

 Education & Experience

 In May of 2019, I graduated from the University of North Carolina at Chapel Hill with Bachelor of Arts degrees in Philosophy and Photojournalism, as well as a minor in Cognitive Science.
 Altogether, I consider this an interdisciplinary approach to the study of humanity and why we do what we do.

 In the summer of 2017, I studied abroad with the University of Florida through a program called UF in India: NGOs and Development, led by Dr. Muthusami Kumaran.
 Over approximately 40 days, we traveled to five cities and carefully studied close to 20 nonprofits of varying scales, with a full range of causes.
 I couldn’t pick a favorite, but it was this experience that helped ground me in the four cardinal directions that I honor today: compassion, courage, creativity, and empathy.

 Lifting from this foundation, I have used both camera and pen to cover a wide breadth of subject matter.
 I have photographed protests, performances, sports, lectures, and feature stories.
 I’ve written about immigration, modern art, and school dress codes.
 Some of these have been personal, while others have been on assignment for class or UNC’s independent student newspaper, The Daily Tar Heel.

 With regard to extracurricular activities throughout my college career, I was a consistent member of the Carolina Neuroscience Club and a weekly volunteer and adult GED tutor at Orange Literacy Council.
 I also served 1.5 years as the President of the Secular Students of Carolina.

-I hope to carry my educational background, in combination with my passions for activism and embracing the global community, into a career in advocacy.
+I hope to carry my educational background, in combination with my passions for activism and learning, into a career in advocacy.
 I’d love to work in libraries, or with a nonprofit whose mission involves keeping information and resources accessible to all.